 eLaw - Center for Law and Digital Technologies

-Visiting scholars Law and Digital Technologies
+Visiting scholars Law and Digital Technologies (currently suspended due to COVID restrictions)

 We encourage applications of visiting scholars whose research interests and activities are in line with our research programme 'Effective Protection of Fundamental Rights in a Pluralist World' or our Key Research Themes.
 Our dynamic, multidisciplinary research programme aims to bring together researchers from fields such as privacy and data protection law, cybercrime and cybersecurity, telecommunications and media law, children’s rights in the digital world, philosophy of technology, ethics and digital technologies.